mfem/mfem/CONTRIBUTING.md

 ### Linux and Mac smoke tests
-We use GitHub Actions to drive the default tests on the `master` and `next` branches.
+We use GitHub Actions to drive the default tests on the `main` and `next` branches.
 See the `.github/workflows` files and the logs at [https://github.com/mfem/mfem/actions](https://github.com/mfem/mfem/actions).

 Testing using GitHub Actions should be kept lightweight, as there is a time constraint on jobs.
 Two virtual machines are configured - Mac (OS X) and Linux.

-- Tests on the `master` branch are triggered whenever a PR is issued on this branch.
+- Tests on the `main` branch are triggered whenever a PR is issued on this branch.
 - Tests on the `next` branch are currently scheduled to run each night.